');

 About Dwight, IL

-Dwight is a small community in Illinois with a population of 3,794 residents.
-The median household income is $67,712 per year, which is near the national average.
-The median age in Dwight is 37.7 years.
+Dwight is a small town located in Illinois with a population of 3,794 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $67,712 per year, which is 10% below the national median of $75,149.
+The median age of 37.7 years is close to the US median age of 38.9 years.

 Cost of Living in Dwight, IL